joshpowlison/open-stories/README.md

 # Open Stories
 A lightweight, minimalist, simple infinite scroll website solution for web serial novels and webcomics.
 Based on storieslc.com but for single-story use.
-No PHP or MySQL here, just HTML, CSS, JS, and some AJAX- and even if you don't know code, getting set up is very easy!
+Extremely easy to setup and use!

 ## Features